 - A lack of sleep.

-People who suffer from stress and conditions such as kidney disease and thyroid disorders are also more likely to have high blood pressure.
+People who suffer from stress or conditions like kidney disease and thyroid disorders are also more likely to have high blood pressure.

 Your heart has to work much harder as your blood pressure rises.
-This stronger force of blood can damage your arteries, blood vessels and heart, leading to a reduced blood flow in the body.
-This increases your risk of heart attacks, heart failure, strokes, kidney damage, vascular dementia, and eye damage.
+This stronger force of blood can damage your arteries, blood vessels, and heart, leading to a reduced blood flow in the body.
+This increases your risk of heart attacks, heart failure, strokes, and other serious medical issues.

 However, there are lots of ways to treat and manage high blood pressure.
-Making simple changes to your lifestyle can have a huge effect on your blood pressure.
+Making simple changes to your lifestyle can have a huge effect.

 Consider your diet